guspan-tanadi/chat-plugin-sdkfromlobehub/README.md

 ## 📦 Plugin Ecosystem

 Plugins provide a means to extend the Function Calling capabilities of LobeChat.
 They can be used to introduce new function calls and even new ways to render message results.
-If you are interested in plugin development, please refer to our [📘 Plugin Development Guide](https://github.com/lobehub/lobe-chat/wiki/Plugin-Development) in the Wiki.
+If you are interested in plugin development, please refer to our [📘 Plugin Development Guide][plugin-development-docs] in the Docs.

 - [lobe-chat-plugins][lobe-chat-plugins]: This is the plugin index for LobeChat.
 It accesses index.json from this repository to display a list of available plugins for LobeChat to the user.
 - [chat-plugin-template][chat-plugin-template]: This is the plugin template for LobeChat plugin development.